MariahJ7/TellingStoriesW-Data/finalprojectpart2.md

 For this portion of the assignment, I interviewed my sister, my boyfriend and a classmate.
 Here are the results received:

+1. Completeness of storyline and significance of call to action:
+2.

 # Revised Wireframes / storyboard